damienbod/MfaServer/README.md

 - Only a single FIDO2/passkeys key can be registered per user.
 In a productive system, multiple key registration must be possible.
 - User would need a recovery in a productive system.
 - Need to add a SCIM import of users
-- Register page needs to be made only allowed validated Microsoft Entra ID users
+- Register page should only allowed validated Microsoft Entra ID users and use the OID from the id_token

 ## Credits, non Microsoft projects used in this setup